northbright/Notes/hardware/pc/macos-can-read-corrupt-usb-hard-drive-while-windows-can-not.md

 ## Problem
 * A portable USB hard drive formatted with NTFS
-* Windows PC can not recognize the disk and its partitions
+* Windows PC(or WinPE) can not recognize the disk and its partitions
 * Plug the USB hard drive to an iMac
 * macOS can recognize the disk and its partitions included all files
 * Can copy some dirs(files) to mac successfully